 Can your child identify key differences between legitimate news sources, such as a newspaper, and online gossip or opinion sites?
 Discuss how to tell whether a site can be considered a reputable information source.

 Show your child a few websites that have narrative writing and opinion-based pieces, such as a column, and then share a few examples of articles that illustrate impartial newswriting.
 Can your child tell the difference between the two forms?

 - Subjects: Language & Reading: reading, reading comprehension, text analysis

-Science: animals, astronomy, ecosystems
+Science: animals, astronomy, ecosystems and the environment

 Social Studies: events, global awareness, power structures

 Arts: music, painting

 - Skills: Thinking & Reasoning: analyzing evidence, investigation, thinking critically

 Self-Direction: academic development, personal growth